Erudika/para-dao-sql/README.md

 ```

 Alternatively you can download the JAR from the "Releases" tab above put it in a `lib` folder alongside the server
 WAR file `para-x.y.z.war`.
-Para will look for plugins inside `lib` and pick up the plugin.
+Para will look for plugins inside `lib` and pick up the plugin but the plugin itself will
+try to load the correct driver and needs to know where to look for it.
+That's why you have to set the system property
+`loader.path=./lib`.

 ### Configuration